newjersey/legacy-nj-ai-assistant/docs/decisions/oss-tool-selection.md

 - reddit says this is super expensive and bad
 - No Anthropic integration OOTB

+Due to the expense and availability of better options, this is likely not our choice.
 #### Option 4: Roll our Own
 Highest LOE, longest time-to-implement.
 This would turn us into a development project with a long tail.